 Groups and group members

-The 5-expense daily limit is the most impactful change for casual users.
+Splitwise has introduced a daily expense limit on its free tier, and that cap is the most impactful change for casual users.
 If you’re tracking rent and utilities with roommates—maybe 3-4 expenses per month—this limit won’t affect you.
-But if you’re at a group dinner trying to log multiple items or split costs across several categories, you can hit the wall quickly.
+But if you’re on a group trip trying to log breakfast, a taxi, museum tickets, and dinner all in the same day, you can hit the wall quickly.

-The receipt scanning gap: Splitwise’s free tier has never included receipt scanning.
-That feature requires Splitwise Pro at $40/year.
-Without it, you’re manually typing every item—which takes 3-5 minutes per receipt.
+The receipt scanning gap: Splitwise’s free tier doesn’t include receipt scanning.
+That feature requires Splitwise Pro.
+Without it, you’re manually typing in each expense—pulling up your banking app, finding the charge, and entering the amount by hand.

 What Splitwise Pro costs